igvteam/igv-docs/igv-docs/docs/FileFormats/Genomes.md

 ## FASTA

-The FASTA file format (.fasta or .fa) is used to specify the reference sequence for an imported genome.
+The [FASTA](https://en.wikipedia.org/wiki/FASTA_format) file format (.fasta or .fa) is used to specify the reference sequence for an imported genome.
 Each sequence in the FASTA file represents the sequence for a chromosome.
 The sequence name in the FASTA file is the chromosome name that appears in the chromosome drop-down list in the IGV tool bar.
 IGV orders the chromosomes based on their names, not their order in the FASTA file.

 A FASTA file is a text file.
 Each sequence begins with a single-line description, followed by lines of sequence data.
 The single-line description contains a greater-than (>) symbol in the first column, followed by the sequence name.
-For a complete description of the FASTA file format, see [http://www.ncbi.nlm.nih.gov/blast/fasta.shtml](http://www.ncbi.nlm.nih.gov/blast/fasta.shtml).

-FASTA files can be loaded directly from the **_Genome_** menu or can be referred to in a JSON file that contains a reference genome specification.
+FASTA files can be loaded directly from the **_Genome_** menu or can be referred to in a [JSON](#igv-reference-genome-json) file that contains a reference genome specification.

 ## IGV reference genome (JSON)